 Simple English definitions for legal terms

-Read a random definition: joint action
+Read a random definition: product

 A declaration under § 15 is a statement made by the owner of a registered trademark after five years of registration.
 The statement confirms that the mark has been in continuous use in commerce for at least five consecutive years since registration, has not become generic, and there is no pending proceeding in the U.S. Patent and Trademark Office or courts involving the mark.
 This statement entitles the mark to immunity from some legal challenges under § 15 of the Lanham Act.